 Whenever I first meet a start-up business, I am always asked ‘What expenses can I claim?’
-The answer is, ‘It depends.’
+The answer is always ‘It depends’!
 Allowable expenses vary between business sectors and whether you are a sole trader, partnership or a limited company – unfortunately, there is no one size fits all solution.

-For this month’s column I look at four types of business expenses and what can be claimed.
+In this article I look at four types of business expenses and what can be claimed.